jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Cephalophore.md

 RacialMods:
 Languages:
 SQ: shatter weapon, statue form
+SpecialAbilities:
+  Dazing Gaze (Su): >
-SpecialAbilities: Dazing Gaze (Su) A cephalophore can make a gaze attack that affects all seeing creatures within a 60-foot radius.
+    A cephalophore can make a gaze attack that affects all seeing creatures within a 60-foot radius.
 These creatures must succeed at a DC 16 Will save or be stunned for 1 round.
 Creatures that successfully save are instead sickened for 1 round.
 This is a mind-affecting fear effect, and the save DC is Wisdom-based.
+  Dazing Strike (Su): >
-Dazing Strike (Su) A creature struck by the cephalophore's slam attack must succeed at a DC 16 Will save or be dazed for 1 round.
+    A creature struck by the cephalophore's slam attack must succeed at a DC 16 Will save or be dazed for 1 round.
 Those who save are instead sickened for 1 round.
 This is a mind-affecting fear effect, and the save DC is Wisdom-based.
+  Shatter Weapon (Ex): >
-Shatter Weapon (Ex) When a character strikes a cephalophore with a weapon, the weapon takes 3d6 points of damage (apply its hardness normally).
+    When a character strikes a cephalophore with a weapon, the weapon takes 3d6 points of damage (apply its hardness normally).
 A weapon that takes damage in excess of its hardness gains the broken condition.
+  Statue Form (Ex): >
-Statue Form (Ex) If a cephalophore stands perfectly still, it is indistinguishable from a normal statue.
+    If a cephalophore stands perfectly still, it is indistinguishable from a normal statue.
 An observer must succeed at a DC 20 Perception check to notice the cephalophore is alive.
 If a cephalophore initiates combat from this pose, it gains a +6 bonus on its initiative check.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: